Design and implementation of a performance-based purchasing mechanism at the SVS Service of Panzi General Referral Hospital

 Expected Services

-By the end of the mission, the following results were achieved:
+At the end of the mission, several key results were achieved:

 Lessons Learned

-1. Institutional complementarity between Médecins du Monde Belgium, the Panzi Foundation, Panzi Hospital, and the 8th CEPAC is a key asset for the success of the mechanism.
+1. complementarity between MdM-BE, the Panzi Foundation, Panzi Hospital, and the 8th CEPAC;

 Country and Coverage Area